icebreakerone/perseus-demo-energy/CONTRIBUTING.md

 ### Perseus participants

-A slack channel is available for participants buidling prototype for the Perseus trust framework pilot, and is the best place to ask questions.
-If you are not part of the slack channel, please email [perseus@ib1.org](mailto:perseus@ib1.org)
+A slack channel is available for participants building prototypes for the Perseus trust framework pilot, and is the best place to ask questions.
+If you are not part of the slack channel and wish to have access, please email [perseus@ib1.org](mailto:perseus@ib1.org)

 ### Other users

 Before you ask a question, it is best to search for existing [Issues](https://github.com/icebreakerone/perseus-demo-energy/issues) that might help you.
 In case you have found a suitable issue and still need clarification, you can write your question in this issue.
-It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open an [Issue](https://github.com/icebreakerone/perseus-demo-energy/issues/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions, depending on what seems relevant.
+- If relevant, include screenshots or error messages.
+- If you have a question about a specific part of the project, please include the link to the file or the line number.

 We will then take care of the issue as soon as possible.